Morning, Tuesday, 11th June 2019

 THIS EVENT IS CPD CERTIFIED

-It is bringing together further key policymakers and stakeholders to examine what more can be done to reduce unwarranted variation in quality of and access to care.
+This conference will discuss priorities for reducing health inequalities in England, focusing on what more can be done to reduce unwarranted variation in quality and access to care.

-The discussion takes place with the Government planning a Green Paper next year on its vision for improving life expectancy and closing the gap between the richest and poorest in society - recently outlined in Prevention is better than cure - and with the NHS Long Term Plan due out shortly, which is expected to focus on how to further drive reductions in health inequalities.
+It also takes place with the Government planning a Green Paper on its vision for improving life expectancy and closing the gap between the richest and poorest in society - recently outlined in Prevention is better than cure.

-Delegates will also look ahead to the publication of Health Equity in England: The Marmot Review 10 Years On, scheduled for February 2020 - assessing the lessons learnt since the original Review and the practicalities of coordinating initiatives between the NHS, local authorities, the third sector, public sector and industry partners.
+Further sessions will look ahead to the publication of Health Equity in England: The Marmot Review 10 Years On, scheduled for February 2020 - assessing the lessons learnt since the original Review and the practicalities of coordinating initiatives between the NHS, local authorities, the third sector, public sector and industry partners.